 Policies and contractual controls

 Roche supports and respects human rights and has implemented the “Protect, Respect, Remedy” approach from the UN Human Rights Council’s Ruggie Framework.
 We are equally committed to complying with the 10 UN Global Compact Principles; the Universal Declaration of Human Rights; and the Fundamental Labour Rights stipulated by the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
-This commitment is embodied in our Roche Group Code of Conduct, Roche Corporate Principles, the Roche Group Employment Policy, the Roche Supplier Code of Conduct as well as in our Roche Position on Respecting Human Rights.
+This commitment is embodied in our Roche Group Code of Conduct (which was updated in 2020), Roche Corporate Principles, the Roche Group Employment Policy, the Roche Supplier Code of Conduct as well as in our Roche Position on Respecting Human Rights.
+These policies clearly define our expectation for business behaviours.

 Roche requires its business partners to comply with all applicable laws, regulations, industry codes and contractual terms as well as with generally accepted sustainability standards.

 All transactions by Roche with third parties are made on the basis of quality, availability, service, suitability, sustainability and integrity.
-Roche remains committed to these principals and requires its suppliers to acknowledge and adhere to the principals embodied in its Supplier Code of Conduct and to ensure that their own suppliers will also comply with these principals.
+Roche remains committed to these principles and requires its suppliers to acknowledge and adhere to the principles embodied in its Supplier Code of Conduct and to ensure that their own suppliers will also comply with these principles.
 The Roche Supplier Code of Conduct comprises the principles of the Pharmaceutical Supply Chain Initiative (PSCI):

 - Ethics: Suppliers shall conduct their business in an ethical manner and act with integrity.

-- Labour: Suppliers shall be committed to uphold the human rights of workers and to treat them with dignity and respect.
+- Human Rights and Labour: Suppliers shall be committed to upholding the human rights of workers and treat them with dignity and respect.

 - Health and Safety: Suppliers shall provide a safe and healthy working environment, including for any company-provided living quarters.